pi3d/pi3d.github.com/html/_sources/FAQ.txt

         Blender.x=>pi3d.x, Blender.y=>pi3d.z, Blender.z=>pi3d.y with no reflection
         of whatever you design

-      If you want your 3D model to be textured (have a picture wrapped around it) you will need to define uv mapping (after you export you may need to edit the ``mtl`` file so the relative path to the image is correct for their locations on the pi.
+      NB You will need to define uv mapping even if you define a material colour and don't intend to use a texture.
+To do this in blender you need to tab to edit mode, select all vertices (a), unwrap (u, Unwrap).
+If the model has multiple objects you will need to do this for each one.
+After you export you may need to edit the ``mtl`` file so the relative path to the image is correct for their locations on the pi.
 In programs such as blender it is also possible to use a more detailed (high polygon) model to create a 'normal map' image